 Vehicle 2D & 3D Models

-The project template will be developed with the North American Vehicle Classifications, considering DDOT’s truck length restriction of 65 feet.
+The project template will be developed with the North American Vehicle Classifications, considering DDOT’s truck length restriction of 55 feet.
+Truck 2D/3D models will be updated based on 48-hour classification counts.
+Bus 2D/3D models will be updated to match the bus fleet observed in the field.
+This bus fleet included WMATA buses, DDOT Circulator buses, and Corporate Buses from MTA and Loudon county.

 Project Specific Considerations